object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

    The proximate cause of the error will be in the last :term:`stack frame` printed, so always read the :term:`traceback` from the bottom up.
-However, the ultimate cause of the problem is likely to be further up the :term:`call stack`, so don't stop reading at the bottom frame!
+However, the ultimate cause of the problem may be further up the :term:`call stack`, so don't stop reading at the bottom frame!